Offline Data Sync in Azure Mobile Apps

 When using sync tables, your client code controls when local changes are synchronized with an Azure Mobile App backend.
 Nothing is sent to the backend until there is a call to push local changes.
 Similarly, the local store is populated with new data only when there is a call to pull data.

-- Implicit Pushes: If a pull is executed against a table that has pending local updates, the pull
+Implicit Pushes: If a pull is executed against a table that has pending local updates, the pull first executes a

 push()on the sync context.
 This push helps minimize conflicts between changes that are already queued and new data from the server.